 What does DXA stand for?

-DXA stands for Dual-energy X-ray Absorptiometry.
+DXA stands for Dual-Energy X-ray Absorptiometry.

 Does a DXA scan hurt?

 The dose of radiation used in a DXA scan depends on the type and number of scans you are having.
 However, for all scan types, the dose is very low.
 Even for multiple scans, the dose is minimal when compared to the amount of natural background radiation the average person living in the United States is exposed to every day.